Linear Response of Zero-Resistance States: Effective conductivity

 For a general effective conductivity tensor, this relation is equivalent to

 where $\bs_{ij}$ are the components of $\bs$.
-Equations (\ref{sr1}) and (\ref{sr2}) hold for an arbitrary realization of a steady ZRS.
+Note that Eqs.\ (\ref{sr1}) and (\ref{sr2}) hold for an arbitrary domain pattern.
 It can be easily seen that a conductivity tensor satisfying (\ref{sr1}) and (\ref{sr2}) is positive semidefinite, which allows for dissipationless as well as dissipative response.